 ½ tsp garlic powder

-1 1 pound box of thin spaghetti, prepared according to the directions on the box, rinsed thoroughly with cold water and drained
+1 16 ounce package of thin spaghetti, prepared according to the directions on the box, rinsed thoroughly with cold water and thoroughly drained

 3 scallions, sliced

 1 English cucumber, cut in half lengthwise and chopped

 1. In a large mixing bowl, whisk together everything listed under “Almond Sesame Dressing”.
 Then, add the noodles to the dressing, and toss until completely coated.

 2. Mix in the vegetables and the toasted sesame seeds.
 Taste, and adjust seasonings, if needed (salt? more vinegar? little more soy sauce?).
 Serve immediately.